erlanglab/erlangpl/README.md

 * The node to be monitored must be run in the distributed mode (using `-name` or `-sname` flag).
 Click [here](http://erlang.org/doc/reference_manual/distributed.html#id88377) to learn more.
-* Both the node's and the erlangpl's cookie must match.
+* Both the node's and the erlangpl's cookies must match.
 You can set the node's cookie by run it with `-setcookie` flag.
-Keep in mind when you do not set cookie for the node it will be automatically set using `$HOME/.erlang.cookie`.
+Keep in mind when you do not set a cookie for the node it will be automatically set using `$HOME/.erlang.cookie`.
 See the [official Erlang documentation](http://erlang.org/doc/reference_manual/distributed.html#id88604) to learn more.